shivam6714/shivam6714/README.md

 ## About Me

-I'm a third-year Computer Science Engineering student at **Model Institute of Engineering and Technology** with a strong interest in software development and problem solving.
+I'm a **third-year Computer Science Engineering student** at **Model Institute of Engineering and Technology**.

-Currently, I'm expanding my skills in the **MERN Stack** while building practical web applications that solve real-world problems.
-Alongside development, I regularly practice **Data Structures and Algorithms in C++** and enjoy learning modern technologies by building projects.
+I'm passionate about building modern web applications and continuously expanding my knowledge of software development.
+Currently, I'm learning the **MERN Stack** while strengthening my understanding of **Data Structures & Algorithms** using C++ through consistent problem-solving and project development.

 ---